Welcome to the Year 3 class page!

 All you need to know about PE!

 Your child will take part in PE on the following days:

-PE sessions are currently being held over zoom on Wednesdays with Blackburn Rovers
+PE sessions are currently being held on Wednesdays with Blackburn Rovers

 Your child can come into school dressed in their PE kit on their PE days.
 Children will not be allowed to get changed in school.
 Please remember that your child can wear their normal PE top, jogging bottoms (black or red), school jumper and school shoes.
 Pumps should already be in school and will remain in school until the end of the year.
 If your child does not have any jogging bottoms, please don't go out to buy any, it is okay for them to wear their school trousers.
 Jewellery must not be worn by any children on the day your child has a PE lesson.